tedharrison-rpc/reference-style-guidance/draft1.md

 This section covers style guidance for references in Internet-Drafts and RFCs.

+If you need help with references for your document beyond what is covered here, please contact the RFC Production Center (RPC) at rfc-editor@rfc-editor.org.

-If you have a question about any of the content on this page please email TODO: who should they email?
+If you notice any issues or are aware of any updates to the information on this page, please open an issue on GitHub or send an email to the RPC (rfc-editor@rfc-editor.org).

+(REVIEW NOTE: should we recommend sending an email to my staff.rfc-editor.org address or is rfc-editor@rfc-editor.org sufficient

 ## RFCs and Adjacent